oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 1. Liquibasing like nobodys business

-2. Connection using Wallet to verify?
+2. Connection using Wallet to verify and grab some data

 ## Task 3: Build the CloudBank application